Quick Links

 Tracks And Reports Data

 The system provides a central repository for all purchase requisitions and status updates.
-This allows for easy tracking of the approval process, budget utilization, and supplier performance.
+This allows for easy tracking of the approval process, budget utilization, supplier performance, and a clean audit trail.

-Reports can be generated to analyze spending patterns, identify potential cost savings, and ensure company policies and regulations compliance.
+Reports can be generated to review expenditures, analyze spending patterns, identify potential cost savings, and ensure company policies and regulations compliance.

 Related: Purchase Requisition Form